PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Convergence tests

-\section{Convergence Tests}
+\section{Convergence tests}

-The purpose of this section is to show how far we can push our results to low masses.
-To do so, we test the convergence of the \textsc{PNG-UNIT} against the \textsc{LR-UNIT} simulations with a lower resolution and compare also with an alternative way to measure \bp using the \textit{separate universe} approach (\S\ref{sec:convergence}).
-We also investigate what is the impact of considering different mass definitions (\S\ref{sec:bphi_vs_mdef}).
+This section shows how far we can push our results to low masses.
+To do so, we test the convergence of the \textsc{PNG-UNIT} against the \textsc{LR-UNIT} simulations with a lower resolution (\S\ref{sec:convergence_lr}).
+We also demonstrate the robustness of our results by comparing them with an alternative method to measure \bp, using the separate universe approach (\S\ref{sec:convergence_sep}).
+Finally, we investigate the impact of considering different mass definitions (\S\ref{sec:bphi_vs_mdef}).